Small Love Potion (SLP) Price Up 3.7% Over Last 7 Days

-Small Love Potion (CURRENCY:SLP) traded up 2.5% against the US dollar during the 1 day period ending at 12:00 PM Eastern on December 30th.
-Small Love Potion has a total market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
-One Small Love Potion coin can now be bought for about $0.27 or 0.00000718 BTC on popular exchanges.
-During the last week, Small Love Potion has traded up 3.7% against the US dollar.
+Small Love Potion (CURRENCY:SLP) traded up 2.5% against the US dollar during the 1 day period ending at 9:00 AM E.T. on December 31st.
+Small Love Potion has a market cap of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
+One Small Love Potion coin can currently be bought for $0.27 or 0.00000718 BTC on cryptocurrency exchanges.
+During the last seven days, Small Love Potion has traded 3.7% higher against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.